erik-riklund/wow/README.md

 ## 1. Introduction

-Backbone is built to streamline the process of addon development by offering:
+Backbone is built to streamline the process of addon development by offering

-- An easy-to-use and performant structure.
-- Utilities for common tasks such as event handling, configuration, and data storage.
-- Compatibility with the latest versions of World of Warcraft.

-Backbone facilitates addon development by allowing you to concentrate on core functionalities rather than repetitive setup tasks, whether you are developing a new addon or improving an existing one.
+- ?

+?

 ### Features